deepaksood619/deepaksood619.github.io/docs/psychology/human-psychology-and-thinking.md

 Everyone is an authority on everything these days.
 Take weight loss for instance.
 Everyone will have a tip or two to offer, much of it common sense; eat healthy, exercise daily, sleep well.

+New tech, like BRC-20, will always attract some of the most brilliant engineers & investors…and the most brilliant scammers & risk-takers too.

 ## Group Behavior / Group Dynamism / Social conformity

 [The Asch Experiment](https://www.youtube.com/watch?v=iRh5qy09nNw)